EPprivate/private_repo/article_analysis/README.md

 If you want to clone the caret, you **have** to hold the `Ctrl` button after you pressed it for the second time, and then move the caret up or down with arrows (I was not able to move it with the mouse for some reason).

-Moreover, I'm not sure if this tip is of any use.
-This is a rather because the caret is cloned at the position of the first selected fragment.
+Moreover, I'm not sure if this tip is relevant at all.
+In my opinion, this is a rather situative feature that can be used in a limited number of cases.
+The caret is cloned at a specific position, which means that this feature can be only used for the fragments that are located at the same indentation level.

 ## Issue 4: Missing Feature Description